 - Nate Abbott, a Site Development Project Manager with Galloway & Company, who provides the perspective of someone who leads the development review process for his developer clients.

-- Heidi Thorne, a TDM Planner in Wells + Associates’ Denver office, who provides the perspective of someone who leads the development of TDM plans for our clients in Denver and has been monitoring the impact of Denver’s TDM ordinance.
+- Heidi Thorne, a TDM Planner who provides the perspective of someone who leads the development of TDM plans and has been monitoring the impact of Denver’s TDM ordinance.

 - Chris Waggett, a founder of D4 Urban, who provides the perspective of a developer who has incorporated TDM into his Denver-based sustainable, mixed use, transport-orientated, and urban community developments before requirements were being approved.